Hauchiwa Docs

 Import maps

 Hauchiwa automatically generates an Import Map, resolving bare specifiers like "svelte" or to their correct, hashed locations in the final build.
-It just needs to be included in your the HTML <head>.
+It just needs to be included in your HTML <head>.

 Search